 Packaging can also be marked with information regarding quality checks.
 Quality control labels indicate when certain checks have taken place and are colour coded for easy identification.
 This ensures that only fully approved items leave the warehouse.

 Time is money.
 And a lot of time can be wasted if your packaging is not organised effectively.
 Not having the right tools doesn’t help either!
 With packaging that is easy to use, and tools that minimise packing time, you can improve your operational efficiency.

 The delivery speed of products is accelerated when efficient packaging processes are in place.
 Combine this with proper labelling, and quality packaging that is suited to the product, and you can save time and money.
 It will also reduce the risk of damage occurring.

 Whilst packaging can make storing your goods simpler, you can also free up space by getting ‘just in time’ deliveries.
 We offer a stock holding service, so you can order and have quantities delivered when it’s convenient for you.
 Give us a call on 01905 457 000 to find out more about this service.

-Whilst it may be tempting to use the same box for every product, this could lead to waste.
+While using the same box for every product may be tempting, this could lead to waste.
 It could increase the likelihood of damage too.
 Every product is different and requires packaging to suit.
-Factors to consider when choosing packaging include the size, shape and weight.
+Factors to consider when choosing packaging include size, shape and weight.
 Sustainability might play a part too.
 These factors will dictate the type, and material, that you need.